 Both these programs provide Oregon disability benefits, but you cannot qualify for both on your own work record.
 Read through both sections below to learn which one you may qualify for before starting the claims process.
 The Social Security Administration (SSA) reviews disability benefits applications and makes payments for these two programs:

 If you’re not sure which one you should apply for, that’s okay.
 You can actually use just one claim form to apply for both programs at the same time!
 Just mark the checkbox asking if you want the SSA to screen your application for SSDI as well as SSI.
 That spares you from having to fill out two identical applications for Oregon disability benefits.

 The SSDI Program’s Oregon Disability Benefits: How to Apply, Qualify & Average Payment Amounts

-SSDI is a federal disability insurance program that covers American workers aged 18-64.
-Generally, you must work 10 years full-time in jobs that deduct FICA taxes from your paychecks before applying for SSDI.
+SSDI is a federal disability insurance program that covers American workers aged 18-66.
+Generally, you must work 10 years in jobs that deduct FICA taxes from your paychecks before you apply for SSDI.
 That’s how long it takes to earn 40 Social Security work credits, which never expire.
-Congress created this program to help working-age Americans tap into their Social Security money before reaching full retirement age (FRA).
+Congress created this program to help younger Americans tap into their Social Security money before reaching full retirement age (FRA).
 Since it went into effect in January 1956, SSDI has helped millions of Americans who become too disabled to work.
-Below, we answer the most frequently asked questions about getting Oregon disability benefits from the federal SSDI program.
+Below, we answer the most asked questions about getting Oregon disability benefits from the federal SSDI program.